greenelab/iscb-diversity-manuscript/content/response-to-reviewers.md

 In this revision, we have selected more appropriate names for the country grouping to avoid confusion.
 Importantly, to complement the existing analysis, we performed an affiliation analysis to detect countries of affiliation for authors and honorees.
 This is a major improvement of the study because, while examining a different component (affiliation vs. name origin and race/ethnicity), we were able to alleviate biases in the prediction models and analyze the composition of author/honoree affiliation at the country level.

+We don't think it is accurate to characterize our work as an attempt to "promote sensitivities."
+Instead, we think it would be more appropriate to describe the work as an effort to examine the patterns that underlie who is and who isn't being honored by the field's major international society.
 By integrating different methods we hope to mitigate the existing biases and discover insightful findings that correctly reflect the current representation diversity at conferences.
 Please see further discussion at <https://github.com/greenelab/iscb-diversity-manuscript/issues/68>